ivnKuz/Vacations_Project/README.md

 fixing it with nginx.conf in the future.

-to see user functionality you can create new user by singing up
+to see user functionality you can either create new user by singing up or use existing user:

+email: tester5@mail.com

+password: 123456

 to see admin functionallity use these credentials: